 Bilingual News is a free English and Japanese news podcast.
 It’s a great way to practice listening comprehension and learn about current events in Japan.

-Hosts Mami and Michael present Japanese and English news stories worldwide.
-It is presented as a bilingual conversation between them where they explain and express their opinions about the news.
+Hosts Mami and Michael present news stories in Japanese and English worldwide.
+The show is a bilingual conversation between them in which they discuss and share their opinions on the news.

 Casual and unedited colloquial Japanese learning experience via a weekly review of relevant news topics!
 Each episode’s transcript is available via the Bilingual News.
 Plus, you can find it on most major platforms, such as iTunes.